rodrigobalazs/java-DSA/README.md

-## Java DSA (Data Structure and Algorithms) / Misc
+## Java DSA (Data Structure and Algorithms)

-This repository contains some DSA ( Data Structure and Algorithms ) / Miscellaneous examples using Java.
-Some of the examples are unit tested via Junit.
+This repository contains some DSA ( Data Structure and Algorithms ) examples using Java.
+In addition, the provided examples are unit tested via Junit.

 ### 🔧 Technology Stack